git-for-windows/git-for-windows.github.io/Git-cannot-create-a-file-or-directory-with-a-long-path.md

 # The problem

 Windows does not properly support files and directories longer than 260 characters.
-This applies to Windows Explorer, `cmd.exe` and many other applications (including many IDEs as well as bash, perl and tcl that come with Git for Windows).
+This applies to Windows Explorer, and several other applications (including some IDEs, perl and tcl that come with Git for Windows).

 # Opt-In configuration